What is the Bridge Program?

 - Maintain and build communication and collaboration with parents and outside agencies.

-- ISP Teacher, LRT, Counsellor, and Principal meet with staff at the beginning of the year to share function, purpose, and process of the ISP within the school.
+- Bridge Program Teacher, LRT, Counsellor, and Principal meet with staff at the beginning of the year to share function, purpose, and process of the Bridge Program within the school.

 - Student is identified as requiring supports beyond tier 1 (classroom).
 Student is referred to SBT for tier 2 targeted support.
 Communication with parent is on an ongoing basis.

-- File review, level B assessment, and in-class observations (LRT, Counsellor, ISP).
+- File review, level B assessment, and in-class observations (LRT, Counsellor, Bridge Program).

-- Results confirm concerns and identifies recommendations regarding ISP placement.
+- Results confirm concerns and identifies recommendations regarding Bridge Program placement.

 - Referral to D.A.R.T.

-- Issues considered: transportation, part-time attendance, peer composition, unique needs, safety concerns, current ISP capacity, goals of referral, etc.).
+- Issues considered: transportation, part-time attendance, peer composition, unique needs, safety concerns, current Bridge Program capacity, goals of referral, etc.).

-- Placement and approval in consultation with administration/ISP teachers.
+- Placement and approval in consultation with administration/Bridge Program teachers.

-- CEA time has been provided as additional support to the ISP programs.
+- CEA time has been provided as additional support to the Bridge Programs

-- 3 ISP team meetings this school year (planning on continuing with monthly or bi-monthly meetings).
+- 3 Bridge Program team meetings this school year (planning on continuing with monthly or bi-monthly meetings).

 - Consultation with Itinerant staff regarding self-regulation (equipment, resources, co-planning, etc.).

-- Youth and Family Counsellor will be available to support some students/families in the ISP programs that are not currently accessing outside agency supports.
+- Youth and Family Counsellor will be available to support some students/families in the Bridge programs that are not currently accessing outside agency supports.